iwDevOps/iw_Windows_Course_Advanced/README.md

 # iw_Windows_Course_Advanced
-iw_Windows_Course_Advanced
+iw_Windows_Course_Advanced for ad
-This course will include clustering, sizging, load balancing, networking, and high-availability and redundancy.
+This course will include clustering, load balancing, networking, and high-availability and redundancy.

 ## Clustering